Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/clear_apply.rst

    :Menu:      :menuselection:`Object --> Apply --> Visual Transform`
    :Hotkey:    :kbd:`Ctrl-A`

-Apply (set) the result of a constraint and apply this back to the Object's location, rotation and scale.
+Apply (set) the result of a constraint and apply this back to the object's location, rotation and scale.

 Visual Geometry as Mesh